Available now (handled by our partners BetaGamma Computing in Greece) Please allow for delays, Greece is in a state of partial lockdown.

 Our new amps include the option to turn off the low pass filter.
 There is considerable debate as to what is the best option for this and no clear right or wrong answer.
 Many people believe that if you’re using the console predominantly with a scaler like the OSSC or XRGB Mini you should disable or turn off the low pass filter, otherwise you should leave it on.
 Turning off the filter can give a slightly sharper image but can also introduce other problems, such as picture noise.

 About Csync (clean sync) output

 If you need a new Csync cable to use with your modified console, you can use the NTSC SNES PackAPunch cable available here.
-Choose the “CSYNC TTL 2.5 Volt” option when configuring the cable.
-Since your console already outputs 75ohm sync you do NOT need a cable that is corrected for this, so the TTL cable is the right one.
+Choose the “CSYNC TTL 2.5 Volt” option when configuring the cable, then choose 75 ohm output option above when buying the mod.
+Since your console will then output 75ohm sync you do NOT need a cable that is corrected for this, so the TTL cable is the right one.

 Note – Normally if we’re upgrading you from an old-style amp mod to one of our new ones, we’ll remove the old one free of charge.
 However, if it was very badly installed (e.g using hot glue or similar) then we reserve the right to charge a fee to remove it and clean your console.
 We will notify you before starting work if this is the case.